-This free-floating conversation among artists, designers, researchers and other creative practitioners working in the area of social and ecological transformation will close the Feral Creative Practices track.
-Please join us for the feral chat!
+This free-floating conversation among artists, designers, researchers and other creative practitioners working in the area of social and ecological transformation closed the Feral Creative Practices track.

 🦑🦑 Panelists 🦑🦑

 Isabel Beavers is a transdisciplinary artist and creative producer based in Los Angeles.
 Her work explores ecologies, examines environmental histories and postulates about climate futures through multimedia installation + new media.
 She is currently a 2019-20 Resident Artist with CultureHub LA and 2020 SciArt Ambassador with SUPERCOLLIDER Gallery and a Youth Development Specialist with artworxLA.

 Aga Pokrywka – with an academic background in animated film, computer simulations, and physics, Aga Pokrywka works hybridly with video, graphic design, and collaborative practices in order to build eclectic narratives.
 Natural sciences, technology, and decentralised organising are topics that are especially close to her heart.
 Aga collaborates with humans; bacteria (as the host of Ferment Radio); and computers (as the co-founder of Super Eclectic).